 Having defeated Chelsea, West Ham, Middlesborough, Birmingham and Hull City through replays, Arsenal faced Huddersfield Town in the final, a Herbert Chapman Derby.
-During the previous decade, the gunners’ manager and legend had lead the Terriers to two league titles and a cup success.
+During the previous decade, the Gunners’ manager and legend had led the Terriers to two league titles and cup success.

 After 1930, two more cup success’ followed in 1936 and 1950, with Sheffield United and Liverpool the opponents, respectively.
 Defeated by Newcastle United in 1952, the Gunners' next opportunity for a fourth win came in 1971, and with it came the chance of a piece of history.

 Ten years earlier, Tottenham Hotspur had become only the third team in English football history to win the domestic double after Preston North End and Aston Villa in the 1800s.
 Having beaten their fierce local rivals to secure the title earlier in the week, this was the Arsenal’s first attempt at the domestic double.

 Liverpool again the opponents and neither team could break the other down in 90 minutes, however extra time proved more fruitful for goals.
 Liverpool took the lead two minutes into the first half after Steve Heighway’s driven cross beat Gunners keeper Bob Wilson at his near post.
 Nine minutes later Eddie Kelly levelled the scoring, poking the ball home from six yards out.

 The celebration for Arsenal’s winner has since gone down as one of the most memorable in FA Cup history.
 John Radford played the ball to Charlie George on the edge of the Liverpool penalty area, and George’s powerful striker beat Liverpool keeper Ray Clemence at his near post.
 The Arsenal forward dropped to the ground in celebration, arms and legs spread wide, before being pulled up by his jubilant team-mates.
 Double secured.